 ⛔ – Having issues with carers/personal assistants or outside help to come in the home and pretending to give their partner more “freedom” by taking over as caregiver, when in fact its to make the victim depend solely on them for their most basic needs to survive.

 ⛔ – Brainwashing them into believing their family/authorities will not believe them.
 This is because the abuser is often put on a pedestal by the victims family/friends/community for taking on the care of a disabled partner, even if taking on the “care” wasn’t something that their partner consented to.
 Society often deems a spouse or relative taking on a loved ones care as heroic even

-⛔ – By making their victim rely on them for their care needs, abusers often with hold assistance with personal care (toileting, showering, changing clothes etc), getting to hospital appointments and access to needed medications for their condition.
+⛔ – By making their victim rely on them for their care needs, abusers often withhold assistance with personal care (toileting, showering, changing clothes, etc), getting to hospital appointments and access to needed medications for their condition.
 Ultimately neglecting their needs as a way of control and show dominance.

 ⛔ – As the abuser becomes the sole caregiver and there’s no other in-home help in place, the disabled partner fears being put in a nursing home type facility if she does get away, as she’d be homeless and need help in ADLs

 ⛔ – If there’s not enough proof (especially if no physical bruises/marks on the body), despite getting away and informing the police, studies show many disabled individuals end up back with their abusers as there’s nowhere for them to go.
-A highly dangerous result as the abuser will now have it in for their victim and inflict further and more violent behaviour to keep them quiet
+A highly dangerous result as the abuser will now have it in for their victim and inflict further and more violent behavior to keep them quiet

 ⛔ – Being made to think they deserve it for being such a burden to their abusive partner and society.
 Many victims self-esteem becomes so broken they believe their abuser that they should be punished for being ungrateful for their abusers help in daily life